kouMatsumoto/windows-setting/README.md

-# windows-setting
-Steps for setting up my Windows10 PC used for wed development.
+# Windows10 set up guide for WEB development
+This is my set up guide for WEB development using Node.js.

-## Windows Environment Settings
+## First Windows System Settings
+First, confirm and change windows system settings.
+System Langulage, and more...

 ## Install Apps
 - Google Chrome